BUAAKris/hello-world/README.md

 my first repository

 Hi human!
-My name is Kris，i hope to be a stastic scientist!
+My name is Kris，i hope to be a statistic scientist!